-I have had the privilege to work with over 75 women one-on-one over the past year alone.
+I have had the privilege to work with over 100 women one-on-one over the past couple years.
 And I thought it would be helpful to give you a glimpse behind-the-scenes of what the coaching process looks and feels like, from the perspective of one of my clients.

 It starts with a sweet woman filling out a coaching questionnaire, then I follow up with her by providing a custom coaching package proposal.
 If she says let’s do this, we get started usually within a few days or a week, depending on her schedule.
 Most packages include coaching calls and I asked one of my sweet clients to share her experience with you.

 Elisabeth: Nicole, you and I have been working together for several months.
 What was going on in your life when you first reached out to me?

 Nicole: Ohhh, I felt like I was falling apart and like I was a failure as a mom, wife, Christian, human being.
 I was newly separated from my ex, just moved to a new city/state to be closer to family with my toddler son, and I had quit my full-time job to work part time remotely so I could do what I needed to do with this new life.
 I was functioning but EVERYTHING was hard, and I clung to God as He started to show me some reasons as to how I ended up where I was.
 I was literally being broken apart to be put back together.
 I know now when people say that divorce is awful – it is.

 Elisabeth: What nudged you to connect with me to start coaching?